platformsh/platformsh-docs/reference/upgrade.rst

 configuration files format.
 Most of the old configuration format is still supported, but customers are invited to move to the new format.

-For an example upgrade path, see the `Drupal 7.x branch of the platformsh/platformsh-examples repository
+For an example upgrade path, see the `Drupal 7.x branch of the Platformsh-examples repository
 <https://github.com/platformsh/platformsh-examples/blob/drupal/7.x/.platform.app.yaml>`_
 on Github.